-- 3.1 It is a statutory requirement of the Local Government Finance Act 1992, for the Commissioner to produce a balanced budget.
+3.1 It is a statutory requirement of the Local Government Finance Act 1992, for the Commissioner to produce a balanced budget.
 In particular, Section 31(a), as amended by the Localism Act 2011, requires the Commissioner to calculate the budget requirement for each financial year to include the revenue costs that flow from capital financing decisions.
+This

-This means that increases in capital expenditure must be limited to a level whereby increases in charges to revenue from increases in interest charges and increases in running costs from new capital projects are limited to a level, which is affordable within the projected income of the Commissioner for the foreseeable future. - 3.2 It is a statutory duty under Section 3 of Part 1 of the Local Government Act 2003, and supporting regulations, for the Commissioner to determine and keep under review how much it can afford to borrow.
+- 3.2 It is a statutory duty under Section 3 of Part I of the Local Government Act 2003, and supporting regulations, for the Commissioner to determine and keep under review how much it can afford to borrow.
 The amount so determined is termed the Affordable Borrowing Limit.
-The Authorised Limit represents the legislative limit specified in the Act. - 3.3 The Prudential Code for Capital Finance in Local Authorities is a professional code that sets out a framework for self-regulation of capital spending, in effect allowing Commissioners to invest in capital projects without any limit as long as they are affordable, prudent and sustainable. - 3.4 The Commissioner must have regard to the Prudential Code when setting the Authorised Limit, which essentially requires the Commissioner to ensure that total capital investment remains within sustainable limits and, in particular, that the impact upon its future council tax levels is affordable.

-- 3.5 To facilitate the decision making process and support capital investment decisions the Prudential Code and the Treasury Management Code requires the Commissioner to agree and monitor a minimum number of prudential indicators.
+The Authorised Limit represents the legislative limit specified in the Act. - 3.3 The Prudential Code for Capital Finance in Local Authorities is a professional code that sets out a framework for self-regulation of capital spending, in effect allowing Commissioners to invest in capital projects without any limit as long as they are affordable, prudent and sustainable. - 3.4 The Commissioner must have regard to the Prudential Code when setting the Authorised Limit, which essentially requires the Commissioner to ensure that total capital investment remains within sustainable limits and, in particular, that the impact upon its future council tax levels is affordable. - 3.5 To facilitate the decision making process and support capital investment decisions the Prudential Code and the Treasury Management Code requires the Commissioner to agree and monitor a minimum number of prudential indicators.
 The purpose of these are to restrain the activity of the treasury function within certain limits, thereby managing risk and reducing the impact of any adverse movement in interest rates.
 However, if these are set to be too restrictive they will impair the opportunities to reduce costs / improve performance. - 3.6 The following indicator provides a debt related activity limit: - Maturity structure of borrowing.
-These gross limits are set to reduce the Commissioner's exposure to large fixed rate sums falling due for refinancing, and are required for upper and lower limits. - 3.7 The treasury limits and prudential indicators have been reviewed and updated and approved by the Commissioner on 22 February 2018.
-They can be found attached at Appendix 4. - 3.8 The CFO has systems in place to monitor the treasury limits and will report to the Commissioner instances where limits are breached, with the exception of short-term breaches of the Operational Boundary.
+These gross limits are set to reduce the Commissioner's exposure to large fixed rate sums falling due for refinancing, and are required for upper and lower limits. - 3.7 The treasury limits and prudential indicators have been reviewed and updated and approved by the Commissioner on 21 February 2019.
+They can be found attached at Appendix 4. - 3.8 Minimum revenue provision (MRP): Regulations came into effect from March 2008 with regard to preparing an Annual MRP Statement.
+MRP is the amount that needs to be set aside to reflect the depreciation of capital assets.
+There are no proposed changes to the method used to calculate MRP and the Annual MRP statement for 2019/20 is included in appendix 4. - 3.9 The CFO has systems in place to monitor the treasury limits and will report to the Commissioner instances where limits are breached, with the exception of short-term breaches of the Operational Boundary.
 The Operational Boundary is set so that if breached it acts as an early warning of the potential to exceed the higher Authorised Limit and as such temporary breaches due to debt restructuring and temporary borrowing are acceptable, providing they are not sustained.